Polarization observables in double neutral pion photoproduction: Data selection

 \subsection{Background contribution}

 It is not possible to estimate the (potentially polarized) background contamination of the selected events from the fit of $\Pgg\Pp\to\Pp_\text{miss}\Pgpz\Pgpz$ since signal and background cannot be separated in the fitted pion mass.
 Therefore, a less constrained kinematic fit with the hypothesis $\Pgg\Pp\to\Pp_\text{miss}\Pgpz\Pgg\Pgg$ was employed.
+Here, the fitted pion is chosen as the best combination of all $\Pgg\Pgg$ pairs of the four photons.
+The remaining two photons are left unconstrained.

 The determined amount of background $x$ will then not be used on an event-to-event basis in the maximum-likelihood fit (\textit{cf.} section~\ref{sec:lnL}) for extracting the observables.
 Instead, it will be used as a first order correction of the observables and as a source of the systematic uncertainty, \textit{cf.} section~\ref{sec:syst}.

 The invariant mass of the unfitted (and uncut) photon pair in the hypothesis $\Pgg\Pp\to\Pp_\text{miss}\Pgpz\Pgg\Pgg$ showed a peak at the pion mass on a background distribution, \textit{cf.} Fig.~\ref{fig:bg_fit}.
 The fit uses the best 2\Pgg{} combination for the fitted pion, which results in a dip on the pion peak.